fideus-labs/ome-ngff-scientific-ai/README.md

 SPEAKER NOTES - MCP Introduction (1.5 minutes)

 What is MCP:
-- "MCP is like USB for AI - a universal connector"
+- "The Model Context Protocol (MCP) is like USB for AI - a universal connector"
 - "Developed by Anthropic, but it's open and vendor-neutral"
 - Point to diagram: "Your AI assistant connects to scientific tools through this protocol"

 Why this matters:
 - "You don't have to choose between AI platforms"
-- "Works with Claude, with Qodo, with future AI systems"
+- "Works with Claude, with Cursor, with GitHub Copilot, with dozens of existing agent platforms and with future AI systems"
 - "The same MCP server works with all of them"

 Easy integration: